seek4science/seek-documentation/help/user-guide/registering.md

 ---
-title: SEEK User Guide - Registering
+title: Registering in SEEK
-layout: page
+layout: user-guide-page
+sidebar: userguide
 ---

-# Registering in SEEK
 In order to register yourself in SEEK, you need to click the Register button in the top right hand corner of SEEK.

 ![Registration 1](/images/user-guide/register_1.png){:.screenshot}